univention/office365/doc/README-code.md

 ### Microsoft

-Currently, the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) integrate all the Microsoft Cloud service resources.
+Currently, the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview) integrates all the Microsoft Cloud service resources.
-It includes the sincronization of an on-premises AD with the [Azure AD](https://docs.microsoft.com/en-us/graph/api/resources/azure-ad-overview?view=graph-rest-1.0).
+It includes the synchronization of an on-premises AD with the [Azure AD](https://docs.microsoft.com/en-us/graph/api/resources/azure-ad-overview?view=graph-rest-1.0).
 There are several SDKs to work with this API, but for historical reasons (no Python version existed when the connector was implemented), we are keeping our own implementation through the REST API.